joachimschaaf/dockerdemo/README.md

 you want to *push* (upload) the images you have built you have to login with a user with write access.
 Use the user 'docker' in this case.
 Passwords are provided privately :-)

+*Q: after a successful login the credentials are stored.
+Where?*

 ## Tag and Push image